Quezler/glutenfree/mods_2.0/001_disposable-construction-robots/README.md

 Note that until you transition to modular armor you'll want to not wear any armor at all or this mod fails to work.
 (also, try to avoid having any construction robots in your inventory before you switch to personal roboport equipment)

+### 1.1.0

+Increased the transport belt cost from 1 to 10, and changed the crafting time from 0.5 to 2.5 seconds, in exchange you'll no longer lose 1 bot per minute as long as you do not wear any piece of armor at all.